Charge density waves in graphite; towards the magnetic ultra-quantum limit

-It appears that in the ultra-quantum limit graphite is a fully gapped state in the bulk, an insulator, due to the strong influence of electron correlations on the LL band structure.
-We confirm that this state has an onset field of 75T, making it experimentally accessible in state-of-the-art pulsed magnetic field facilities.
+From our assignment of the Landau level structure, it appears that in the ultra-quantum limit graphite above 75 T is a fully gapped state in the bulk, an insulator, due to the strong electron correlations on the LL band structure.
+This new state potentially harbors an abundance of new physics and is experimentally accessible in state-of-the-art pulsed magnetic field facilities.
 There is current interest in systems where emergent band-structure leads to a topologically non-trivial insulating state, topological Kondo insulators being one example \cite{Dzero,Dzero2}.
-The observation of metallic out-of-plane transport \cite{Fauque13} opens a new play ground for studying surface states in interaction-induced insulators, with the possibility of a topological phase transition at fields beyond 75T.
+The observation of metallic out-of-plane transport \cite{Fauque13} opens a new play-ground for studying surface states in interaction-induced insulators, with the possibility of a topological phase transition at fields beyond $75\,\mathrm{T}$.

+In conclusion the direct observation, in high quality samples, of the depopulation of two LLs at $52.3$ and $54.2~\mathrm{T}$, and the commensuration of the DW at $48~\mathrm{T}$ imposes severe constraints on the nature of the field-induced DW instabilities in graphite.
+We can theoretically account for these features, and correctly predict the field quenching of the DWs above 54 T, observed recently \cite{Fauque13}.
+We believe that the most likely scenario at $B<B_{\alpha'}$ and $T=0$ is CDWs in each of the four LLs.
+A full discussion of all possible nesting instabilities and DW scenarios and the logic behind this proposal is presented in \cite{SOM}, where the signatures from in-plane and out-of-plane transport are also discussed.
+A test of this hypothesis would be the observation of the lockin transition we predict at $68~\mathrm{T}$.